|

 · Workshops on effective job seeking and interviewing skills;

-· Resume creation, preparation, development and updating;
+· Resume creation, preparation, development and maintenance;

 · Developing networking skills;

-· Instruction in workplace expectations (including instruction on appropriate attire);
+· Instruction in workplace expectations;

 This activity must be ended at time of W-2 placement.

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements.
+For Federal Work Participation: This activity is not counted for Federal Work Participation requirements. |

 VA – Vocational Adult Basic Education

-Valid for the following programs: W-2, CF
+Valid for the following programs: W-2,

-1. Level 1, or Beginning ABE:
+1, Beginning ABE:

-Instruction designed for adults whose academic functioning level is comparable to grades 0-5.9.
+Instruction designed for adults whose academic functioning level is comparable

-2. Level 2, or Intermediate ABE:
+2, Intermediate ABE:

-Instruction designed for adults whose academic functioning level is comparable to grades 6.0-8.9.
+Instruction designed for adults whose academic functioning level is comparable

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-For Federal Work Participation: Hours count as “Core” for no more than 12 months during the lifetime of the participant.
-After 12 months, hours count as “Non-Core.
+| For Federal Work Participation: Hours count as “Core” for no more than 12 months during the lifetime of the participant.
+After 12 months, hours count as “Non-Core.” |

 VE – Vocational English-as-a-Second-Language

-Valid for the following programs: W-2, CF
+Valid for the following programs: W-2,

-Report this activity for participants who are assigned to an English-as-a-Second-Language (ESL) course that is completed as part of a job skills training program.
+(ESL) course that is part of a job skills training program.

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-For Federal Work Participation: Hours count as “Core” for no more than 12 months during the lifetime of the participant.
-After 12 months, hours count as “Non-Core.”
+| For Federal Work Participation: Hours count as “Core” for no more than 12 months during the lifetime of the participant.
+After 12 months, hours count as “Non-Core.” |

 VL – Vocational Literacy Skills

-Valid for the following programs: W-2, CF
+Valid for the following programs: W-2,

-Vocational Literacy Skills is a course of study aimed at teaching reading, writing, math and communication skills necessary to prepare a participant to participate in job skills training.
-Instruction may be provided in a formal educational institution, through a literacy council or through another provider.
+Vocational Literacy Skills is a course of study aimed at teaching reading, writing, math, and communication skills necessary to prepare a participant to participate in job skills training.
+Instruction may be provided in a formal educational institution, through a literacy council, or through another provider.

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-For Federal Work Participation: Hours count as “Core” for no more than 12 months during the lifetime of the participant.
-After 12 months, hours count as “Non-Core.”
+| For Federal Work Participation: Hours count as “Core” for no more than 12 months during the lifetime of the participant.
+After 12 months, hours count as “Non-Core.” |

 WE – Work Experience

-Valid for the following programs: W-2, LF, CF
+Valid for the following programs: W-2,

 This is a supervised unpaid work training activity with either:

-· a public business or organization,
+· Public business or organization;

-· private not-for-profit business or organization, or
+· Private not-for-profit business or organization; or

-· a private-for-profit business or organization.
+· Private for-profit business or organization.

 Work Experience includes orientation activities conducted either by the W-2 agency or the work training site provider that prepare a participant for a specific work site.